tianchengdemo/GPT_CodeInterpreter/README.md

 - **Plugin Architecture**: Chainlit uses a flexible and extensible plugin architecture.
 Each plugin is a folder containing `functions.py` and `config.json` files, defining the functionality and configuration of the plugin.

+### 🌟 Upcoming Features:

+- **Official Plugin Integration🔌**: By processing the provided standard `openapi.yaml` from the official sources, we can automatically fetch the corresponding request URLs and method names.
+These will be combined with local functions and sent to GPT as if invoking local features.
+Upon user invocation, we'll categorize and request the respective API, ensuring real-time and precise feedback.

+- **Role Masking🎭**: We've integrated numerous role-based features within our local plugins.
+For instance, the newly added `Vue` plugin can be used to modify local Vue projects effortlessly.

+- **Join the Movement🤝**: We're actively inviting passionate individuals to collaborate with us on this project!
+Let's move towards a "metaGPT" future and co-develop an array of fascinating role plugins.

+### 🌈 Future Plans:

+- **Multi-client Interactions🔗**: When running multiple clients, we aspire for these clients to exchange messages, facilitating data transfer amongst different roles.

+  **Preliminary Concept💡**:

+  - **Server-side⚙️**: Operated by a GPT-4 "Administrator" preset role, its main duties will encompass assigning tasks based on users' "Role Masks" and preset objectives, and subsequently evaluating task completion rates.

+  - **Client-side🖥️**: Users can autonomously register with the server and will then be able to receive dispatched tasks and feedback on task completion rates.
+It can execute certain tasks autonomously and also supports interaction via a web chat interface to accomplish associated tasks.

+Let's look forward to the limitless possibilities these new features can offer! 🚀🎉

 - **Function Manager**: The function manager is responsible for parsing and calling the functions defined in the `functions.py` file of each plugin.

 - **AI Driven**: Chainlit leverages the power of AI to understand and generate human language, enabling it to handle a variety of tasks.